-Figure 8.7: (a) Expected precisions at $\sqrt{s} = 250$ GeV on charged TGCs for different assumptions on the beam polarisations and the integrated luminosity.
-Note that these appear more pessimistic than in Fig. 10.6 since here only the $\mu\nu qq$ channel is used in a binned three-angle analysis (b) Effect of floating the left-right asymmetry for WW production.
-Since the simultaneous the effect on the polarisation uncertainty, i.e. on the t-channel contribution is negligible (c.f.
-Fig. ??), the large loss in TGC precision can be attributed to the left-right asymmetry of the the Z - e - e coupling, underlining a) the importance a precise knowledge of this quantity - not only on the Z pole, but also its effective value at a 250 GeV - and b) the increased robustness due to beam polarisation, which reduces the dependency on the left-right asymmetry considerably.
+Figure 8.7: (a) Expected precisions at $\sqrt{s}=250$ GeV on charged TGCs for different assumptions on the beam polarizations and the integrated luminosity.
+Note that these appear more pessimistic than in Fig. 10.6 since here only the $\mu\nu qq$ channel is used in a binned three-angle analysis (b) Effect of floating the left-right asymmetry of the the Zee coupling in the fit.
+This underlines, first, the importance of independently measuring this this quantity - not only on the Z pole, but at $250 \,\text{GeV}$ - and, second, the increased robustness of the fit due to beam polarization, which reduces the dependence on the left-right asymmetry considerably.
 Both from [266, 267].